84 best TV shows and series to watch on Netflix

 Criminal

-The trend towards suffocating and intense police interview scenes that twist and turn and keep the audience guessing is one that we have seen develop more and more in television over the last decade, from Scandi Noir to our very own Line of Duty, it feels like it is a recipe for a truly gripping detective drama.
+The trend towards suffocating and intense police interview scenes that twist and turn and keep the audience guessing is one that we have seen develop more and more in television over the last decade – from scandi noirs to our very own Line of Duty – it’s undeniably a recipe for a truly gripping detective drama.

 Enter Criminal, Netflix’s international anthology series set within the walls of a police interrogation suite, and you immediately have another hit from the same stable.